-If we fail to qualify as a REIT in any taxable year, and no relief provision applies, we would be subject to U.S. federal income tax and any applicable alternative minimum tax on our taxable income at regular corporate rates.
+If we fail to qualify as a REIT in any taxable year, and no relief provision applies, we would be subject to U.S. federal corporate income tax (currently, 21%).
 In calculating our taxable income in a year in which we fail to qualify as a REIT, we would not be able to deduct amounts paid out to stockholders.
 In fact, we would not be required to distribute any amounts to stockholders in that year.
 In such event, to the extent of our current or accumulated earnings and profits, all distributions to stockholders would be taxable as ordinary income.
-Subject to certain limitations of the U.S. federal income tax laws, corporate stockholders might be eligible for the dividends received deduction and stockholders taxed at individual rates might be eligible for the reduced U.S. federal income tax rate of 20% on such dividends.
+Subject to certain limitations of the Code, corporate stockholders might be eligible for the dividends received deduction and domestic stockholders taxed at individual rates might be eligible for the reduced U.S. federal income tax rate of 20% on such dividends.
 Unless we qualified for relief under specific statutory provisions, we also would be disqualified from taxation as a REIT for the four taxable years following the year during which we ceased to qualify as a REIT.
 We cannot predict whether in all circumstances we would qualify for such statutory relief.